KarolS/millfork/docs/api/command-line.md

 Default: yes.

 * `-fsubroutine-extraction`, `-fno-subroutine-extraction` –
-Whether identical fragments of functions should be extracted into subroutines.
+Whether identical fragments of functions should be extracted into subroutines (experimental).
+Makes the code smaller.
+Computationally very expensive.
 `.ini` equivalent: `subroutine_extraction`.
 Default: no.

 * `-Os`, `--size` – Optimize for size, sacrificing some speed (experimental).
-Also enables `-fsubroutine-extraction`.

 * `-Of`, `--fast` – Optimize for speed, even if it increases the size a bit (experimental).
 Also enables `-finline`.